Welcome

 To succeed in this transformation, start by mapping where your customers are really looking for information, then intelligently automate your requests for reviews based on the profile of each customer.
 Tools like Review Collect make it possible to manage this orchestration without multiplying your workload, by automatically directing positive reviews to public platforms and negative feedback to your internal customer service.

-Track the conversion rate by organic traffic source, the ranking on â[brand] + reviewsâ queries, and the evolution of overall traffic.
-A successful strategy typically generates +15 to +30% conversions on product pages with integrated reviews.
+Track conversion rate by organic traffic source, ranking on '[brand] + reviews' queries, and overall traffic evolution.
+A successful strategy typically generates 15-30% increased conversions on product pages with integrated reviews from multiple sources.

 Learn how Review Collect can help you reach 4.9/5 stars in 30 days.